-To support ongoing acoustic monitoring efforts, we will carry out full-day, on-the-water surveys the week of August 9th.
+To support ongoing acoustic monitoring efforts, we will carry out on-the-water surveys on multiple days from August 8th-24th.
 These surveys will involve small teams of volunteers and NSRWA staff venturing out on boats to collect eelgrass data at a number of pre-selected sites within the bay.
-In order to do this, we are looking for volunteers with approx. 13-20 ft whaler or skiff-type boats that can be trailered to the Plymouth town ramp.
-Ideally, the boats would also have GPS capabilities and easy water access for snorkelers.
+In order to do this, we are looking for volunteers with approx. 15-20 ft. whaler or skiff-type boats that can be trailered to the Plymouth town ramp or are already in Duxbury/Kingston/Plymouth Bay.
+Ideally, the boats would also have GPS capabilities and easy water access for snorkelers (a ladder).

-Surveys will run from 9am to 4pm, Monday, August 9th through Friday, August 13th (or until all the sites have been monitored).
+Survey times will vary based on tide and will last 4-7 hours each day (or until all the sites have been monitored).
 We will begin and end each day in Plymouth.
 Free parking is available.

 Here is a summary of the on-the-water protocol:

 At all stations:

 - Navigate to the station using GPS coordinates and anchor the boat.